Russia eases Syria air strikes as militants regroup

 Backed by Russian air support, the Syrian army launched a dawn offensive on rebel-held towns north of the city of Homs earlier on Thursday.

-The defence ministry said SU-34, SU-24M and SU-25 fighter jets carried out 33 sorties over the past 24 hours.
+The defense ministry said SU-34, SU-24M and SU-25 fighter jets carried out 33 sorties over the past 24 hours.

 (Reporting by Maria Kiselyova; Writing by Jack Stubbs; Editing by Christian Lowe)